Connect with us

 Next, you can start shifting your trust away from companies that make their money from surveillance.
 But this works best if you can get your community involved; if they are using Gmail, and you email them, Google gets your email whether you use Gmail yourself or not.
 Try an email provider like Proton Mail that doesn’t rely on targeted ads, and see if your friends will try it, too.
 For mobile chat, Signal makes encrypted messages easy, but only if others are using it with you.

-You can also try using privacy-preserving operating for your devices.
+You can also try using privacy-preserving operating systems for your devices.
 GrapheneOS and /e/OS are versions of Android that avoid sending your phone’s data to Google.
 For your computer, Pop!_OS is a friendly version of Linux.
 Find more ideas for shifting away at science and technology scholar Janet Vertesi’s Opt-Out Project website.

 Phase 3: New foundations

 If you are ready to go even further, rethink how your community or workplace collaborates.
-In my lab, we run our own servers to manage our tools, including Nextcloud for file sharing and Matrix for chat.
+In my university lab, we run our own servers to manage our tools, including Nextcloud for file sharing and Matrix for chat.

 This kind of shift, however, requires a collective commitment in how organizations spend money on technology, away from big companies and toward investing in the ability to manage your tools.
 It can take extra work to build what I call “governable stacks” – tools that people manage and control together – but the result can be a more satisfying, empowering relationship with technology.